AnyChart/docs.anychart.com/Integration_Samples/AnyChart_and_Wordpress.md

 plugin, but which of the smart insert disabling plugins was used plays no roll.

-First of all. we have to install and activate plugin.
+First of all, we have to install and activate plugin.

 ![](https://photos-4.dropbox.com/t/1/AADhSjo4Lj2bRfOutOAlDC5QBagiWNthg6QBc6UsHDlblg/12/272497567/png/1024x768/3/1411966800/0/2/pluging_activation.PNG/ogUhcbujMT8dDzMlfBwNCVc-uZW1mDveSw68Y3fLVi4)